Exploring Services Across Our Community

 • Pool our limited resources.

-• Reduce our reliance on external temporary support in a model that is financially sustainable moving forward.
+• Reduce our reliance on temporary staffing.

 What’s Being Explored?